karledenstal/sinkofscrubbing/README.md

 ## Compatibility

 - Built-in compatibility for Dirt and Blood - Dynamic Visuals.
-Will not fully clean the character, but set it to the lowest level of dirtiness.
-Similar to how swimming in water works in D&B.
 - Not built to work with other cleaning mods as of now.
 But will work standalone with it's own effect.
 - Should be compatible with anything that places the vanilla Wash Basin as BoS will swap the object.
 - Obviously not compatible with Interactive Wash Basins or Interactive Wash Basins - Base Object Swapper.